PrestaShop/docs/development/orders-lifecycle/_index.md

 1. **Associate to Customer** (checkout-personal-information-step): details like name, email, birthday, etc. In Front Office you can either fill this information manually as a guest (and optionally create a new Customer account) or log in as an existing Customer.
-   If you create an Order from BO, you will be asked to select an existing Customer before modifying the existing Cart or creating a new one.
+   If you create an Order from Back Office , you will be asked to select an existing Customer before modifying the existing Cart or creating a new one.
 2. **Select shipping and invoice addresses** (checkout-addresses-step): provide the shipping and invoice addresses information.
    The shipping (a.k.a. delivery) address is where the Ordered Products should be sent, while the invoice address is used as a document billing address.
-   In FO, you can provide one address to be used as both - shipping and invoice.
-In BO, you must select shipping and invoice addresses
+   In Front Office , you can provide one address to be used as both - shipping and invoice.
+In Back Office , you must select shipping and invoice addresses
    (the same address can also be selected for both - shipping and invoices).
 3. **Select a shipping method** (checkout-delivery-step): after this step is complete, you will need to select one of the available Carriers
    (Carriers are searched by delivery address, sometimes the total weight of the Products, their prices, and information about the Customer (a group to which the Customer belongs) and can be modified by Shop Employees on Improve -> Shipping -> Carriers page).